 You have a dispute and the other strategies haven’t worked.
 What next?
 You can always take the legal route, but litigation is expensive and time-consuming.

-Any good professional will advise that that where a dispute can be settled without litigation, it should be.
+Any good professional will advise that where a dispute can be settled without litigation, it should be.

 On the other hand, if you believe the other party is objectively unreasonable or dishonest, then trying to settle with that person is likely to be a waste of money and time.